 The blue and orange entered the offseason with only two rotation spots filled by Kodai Senga and José Quintana, respectively.

-The primary target for the blue and orange was Yoshinobu Yamamoto, but after a long negotiation and multiple meetings, the 25-year-old signed with the Dodgers on a 12-year deal worth $325 million.
+The top target for the blue and orange was Yoshinobu Yamamoto, but after a long negotiation and multiple meetings, the 25-year-old signed with the Dodgers on a 12-year deal worth $325 million.

-With Yamamoto now unavailable, the Mets will have to look elsewhere to find quality starting pitching, and they could pivot to one of the top remaining arms on the market.
+With Yamamoto now unavailable, the Mets will have to look elsewhere to find quality starting pitching, and they could pivot to making another blockbuster trade with the Cleveland Guardians.

 [su_posts template=”templates/list-loop.php” posts_per_page=”3″ tax_term=”14441″ offset=”1″ order=”desc”]